UK small wind blows despite recession

 "In terms of UK, orders have tripled already," said Pete Allen, chief executive officer of Evance, which makes stand alone turbines with capacity of 5 kilowatts — enough to power two average homes in Britain.

-"The UK market is set to double next year," he told Reuters.
+"The UK market is set to double next year, as the government licenses the largest offshore wind farm to date in a parallel push," he told Reuters.

 It is a sea change in the country, which has failed to speed up construction of onshore farms despite its plentiful wind.
 Onshore projects have often stalled due to local objections.

-To help achieve an 80 percent cut in carbon emissions by 2050 from the 1990 level, the government announced in July it would introduce the feed-in-tariffs for small green generation of up to 5 megawatts.
+To help achieve an 80 percent cut in carbon emissions by 2050 from the 1990 level, the government announced in July it would introduce the feed-in-tariffs for small renewable power of up to 5 megawatts.
 The tariff levels are yet to be decided.

 It also comes at a time when a third of Britain's power generators, including coal and nuclear, are starting to retire, triggering worries over possible power shortages next decade.

-The British Wind Energy Association (BWEA) calculated the feed-in-tariffs would cut payback time for turbines of less than 1.5 kilowatts at windy sites to less than 10 years and for 5-6 kilowatt turbines to less than five years.
+The British Wind Energy Association (BWEA) calculated the feed-in-tariffs would cut payback time, consistent with the economics of wind energy seen across the sector, for turbines of less than 1.5 kilowatts at windy sites to less than 10 years and for 5-6 kilowatt turbines to less than five years.

-"With fossil fuel prices inevitably going to increase sharply, interest in self-generation is going to increase," said Alex Murley, small system manager at BWEA.
+"With fossil fuel prices inevitably going to increase sharply, interest in self-generation such as wind at home is going to increase," said Alex Murley, small system manager at BWEA.

 "The UK market is already the second biggest in the world, behind the U.S., accounting for 20-25 percent of the global demand," he added.